Code-Institute-Submissions/sixnationsrugbyquiz/README.md

 ### Design

 Design was limited for this project as it was primiarily command line based.
-I did however want to give it some element of design so positioned the t
+I did however want to give it some element of design so positioned the terminal to the center of the screen to make it look like a tv screen.
+I added a background image of a stadium which complimented the quiz.

 #### Colors